decred/politeia/politeiawww/cmd/politeiawwwcli/README.md

-castvotes          Cast ticket votes for a specific proposal changepassword     change the password for the currently logged in user changeusername     change the username for the currently logged in user faucet             use the Decred testnet faucet to send DCR to an address getcomments        fetch a proposal's comments getproposal        fetch a proposal
+castvotes          Cast ticket votes for a specific proposal changepassword     change the password for the currently logged in user changeusername     change the username for the currently logged in user commentsvotes      fetch all the comments voted by the user on a proposal faucet             use the Decred testnet faucet to send DCR to an address getcomments        fetch a proposal's comments getproposal        fetch a proposal